Amid concerns about climate change and the fragile global economy, we’ve seen an increase in people growing their own fruit, vegetables, and herbs.

 We want to showcase the very best community food growing projects across Wales.

-We are looking for food growing projects that have helped communities become more sustainable and resilient.
+Judges are looking for food growing projects that have increased the number of people who are able to access locally grown food.
+They are particularly keen to hear about projects that have helped communities to become more sustainable and resilient.

-With thanks to category sponsor The Moondance Foundation.
+With thanks to our Category Sponsor, Moondance Foundation.

 This category is open to anybody to apply.